investindex/Practical/README.md

 The money from your first transfer may not be available to trade with for a few business days.
 Later transfers often become available more promptly.
 When you want to move money from investments to your bank account, the funds will not be available to withdraw until [two business days](https://www.investopedia.com/terms/s/settlement_period.asp) after you sell the corresponding shares.
 So if you sold shares of a bond ETF on a Friday, the soonest you could transfer the money would be Tuesday morning (assuming no federal holidays; the time of day does not matter).
 This restriction can be lifted: if you enable margin features in your account, you can transfer funds immediately after selling, up to a certain portion of your total account value.
 With a [margin account](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_marginaccount), you can also sell shares of an ETF and immediately buy shares of a new one, instead of waiting two days in a cash account.
 For these reasons, I recommend enabling margin in your account.
 By law, a minimum of $2,000 is required to activate margin features.
 Ensure that you understand how margin works, even if you need to call your broker to clarify terminology — different brokers use different words for the same concepts.
 Margin accounts allow you to borrow funds from your broker (and pay interest), which is not a practice I would suggest for most investors.
 Stock and bond mutual fund trades generally settle within only one business day (e.g., a sale is executed on Monday evening and the funds settle on Tuesday).

+&nbsp;

+#### Large price drops and distributions — don't panic

+Some funds may have large distributions at the end of the year, triggering unusually large price drops.
+(If you need a refresher on dividends and price drops, [click here](https://github.com/investindex/Index#f3).)
+Take Vanguard's total international bond fund (BNDX) as an example.
+Throughout 2021, monthly dividends [ranged](https://investor.vanguard.com/etf/profile/distributions/bndx) from 3-4 cents per share.
+The price changes due to these distributions were barely noticeable.
+Then on December 23, the price dropped by 3% from $57.10 to $55.36.
+This can be a source of dismay for new investors who might think they rapidly lost a surprising amount of money from what they considered a safe bond fund.
+Then on December 29, they would have seen a large distribution land in their account.
+Following a dividend of three cents per share at the beginning of December, the fund's end of year distributions were a dividend of $1.25 per share, long-term capital gains of 36 cents per share, and short-term capital gains of half a cent per share (totaling about $1.62 per share).

+This section is simply meant to warn you about a price drop you may (or may not!) observe in some of your funds at the end of each year.
+You can always check the ex-dividend date and payment date ahead of time.
+Schwab has the best interface for reading about distributions, because they make it very easy to see the dates and composition of different distributions.
+Just type the ticker symbol in their search bar and click the "Distributions" tab (you need a Schwab account to use this feature).

+&nbsp;

 #### Dividends and rebalancing

 It is advisable to select the option to reinvest dividends and capital gains distributions in your settings.
 It will increase the shares you own and magnify compounding growth.
 Alternatively, you could refrain from automatically reinvesting and use each dividend as an opportunity to partially [rebalance](https://www.investopedia.com/terms/r/rebalancing.asp) your portfolio.
 Either way, most people are best served by not treating dividends as a form of immediate income, but rather as a portion of their shares which they were forced to sell.
 (See [this video](https://www.youtube.com/watch?v=f5j9v9dfinQ&ab_channel=BenFelix) on the irrelevance of dividends.)